aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 cover_image: /images/cover-images/16_cover_image.jpg
 cover_image_mobile: /images/cover-images/16_cover_image_mobile.jpg
 cover_image_vert: /images/cover-images/16_cover_image_vert.jpg
+dev_to: first-steps-with-webassembly-in-rust-37im
 cover_color: '#130913'
 ---

-We'll see how to **run native code in the browser**, doing faster web applications, being able to reuse old code like retro videogames and at the same time learning the future of web development.
+We'll see how to **run native code in the browser**, doing faster web applications, being able to reuse old code like retro videogames, and at the same time learning the future of web development.

 **We'll cover the following:**